uniVocity/univocity-examples/README.md

 	//Here we associate FD_GROUP.FdGrp_CD to food_group.id.
 Values will be copied directly between source and destination.
 	//The identity mapping defines that an association should be created for each record mapped between source and destination.
 	//A new entry will be added to uniVocity's metadata, containing the source and destination values mapped here.
-	//This linkage enables complex mapping operations that will be demonstrated later on. foodGroupMapping.identity().associate("FdGrp_CD").to("id");
+	//This linkage enables complex mapping operations that will be demonstrated later. foodGroupMapping.identity().associate("FdGrp_CD").to("id");

 	//Copies values from FD_GROUP.FdGrp_Desc to food_group.name